Z-QIAO/openNSP_Project/README.md

 ## Acknowledgements

-Special thanks to [Mike Nelson](http://www.machineconcepts.co.uk/) for providing knowledge that made this project possible.
+Special thanks to [Mike Nelson](http://www.machineconcepts.co.uk/) for providing knowledge that made this project possible and Francis Wood for the blowpipe design adapted to the project.

 ## Disclaimer